Watson Institute for International and Public Affairs

 A woman walks past the scene of a bomb attack in Baghdad Jan.
 29, 2007.
 A bomb in a small bus killed one civilian and wounded five others, police said.
 (REUTERS/Ceerwan Aziz)

-People living in the war zones have been killed in their homes, in markets, and on roadways.
-They have been killed by bombs, bullets, fire, improvised explosive devices (IEDs), and drones.
+People in war zones are killed in their homes, in markets, and on roadways, by bombs, bullets, fire, improvised explosive devices (IEDs), and drones.
 Civilians die at checkpoints, as they are run off the road by military vehicles, when they step on mines or cluster bombs, as they collect wood or tend to their fields, and when they are kidnapped and executed for purposes of revenge or intimidation.
-They are killed by the United States, by its allies, and by insurgents and sectarians in the civil wars spawned by the invasions.
+Many times more people die from reverberating effects like the destruction of infrastructure and resulting consequences for population health.
+For example, war refugees often lose access to a stable food supply, resulting in increased malnutrition and vulnerability to disease.

 Key Findings

-• More than 7.6 million children under five in post-9/11 war zones are suffering from acute malnutrition
+• More than 7.6 million children under five in post-9/11 war zones are suffering from acute malnutrition.

-(Page updated as of August 2023)
+(Page updated as of October 2024)